wangdi4/llvm/llvm/docs/Intel/XmainProcesses.rst

 Code Review Tool
 ----------------

-`Code Collaborator <https://ir-codecollab.intel.com/ui>`_ is the official code review tool for xmain development.
-Individual teams may use other tools internally but are expected to use Code Collaborator when working with other teams.
+`Gerrit <https://git-amr-2.devtools.intel.com/gerrit>`_ is the official code review tool for xmain development.
+All xmain code reviews should be done through gerrit.

 Choosing a code reviewer
 ------------------------